michaeltouati/ESVM/paper.md

 1) the linear Landau damping of an electrostatic wave; cf. \autoref{fig:linear-landau-damping},
 2) the non-linear Landau damping of an electrostatic wave; cf. \autoref{fig:non-linear-landau-damping} and \autoref{fig:non-linear-landau-damping-2},
 3) the two-stream instability; cf. \autoref{fig:two-stream-instability} and
-4) the emission of an electrostatic wakefield \autoref{fig:electrostatic-wakefield} by a Gaussian (in space and velocity-space) electron drifting at a mean velocity higher than the plasma electron thermal velocity; cf. \autoref{fig:two-stream-instability}.
-For each Academic case, an example of input deck is provided together with the corresponding simulation result plots the code generates.
+4) the emission of an electrostatic wakefield  by a Gaussian (in space and velocity-space) electron drifting at a mean velocity higher than the plasma electron thermal velocity; cf. \autoref{fig:electrostatic-wakefield}.
+For each Academic case, an example of input deck is provided together with the corresponding simulation result plots that the code typically generates.

 # Mathematics